-When we first arrived and met our guide, John, we thought our group was going to be huge.
+When we arrived and met our guide, John, we thought our group was going to be huge.
 A big group of South African guys were also taking the tour but happily, they had their own guide.
 They were visiting the same spots as us, but going a little slower and indulging in the additional boozy add-on.

-Venice Beach was the brainchild of this man, Abbott Kinney.
+Venice Beach was the brainchild of Abbott Kinney.
 He was a wealthy developer who drained the marshy land by creating canals in this new seaside resort.
 He also built long streets inspired by the colonnades of Venice, Italy.￼ You can still see a few of these original frontages on Windward Avenue.
 Grand Canal is a fine stretch of water with some very cool properties.

 But, we are here to eat so let’s get on with it￼…

 Los Angeles is famous for its excellent Mexican food.
 Immigration from the south, and early settlers brought the flavours of Mexico with them and it is wholeheartedly celebrated.
 In LA, you should forgo Chilis, Taco Bell and Chipotle and instead, hunt out the best local spots.

 In this beautifully muralled restaurant, they make their own salsa which is served with tortilla chips produced locally.
 This is not your average salted, triangular chip, but a proper tortilla crisped to perfection.
 The salsa is an unusual flavour, with lots of red pepper.

 After nibbling on these savoury treats for five minutes, out came the enchiladas.
 Our enchiladas were cheese, but not as I had known them previously.
 The filling was exclusively cheese with no meat or vegetables.
 It was like the best cheese pancake smothered in mildly spicy, slow-cooked tomato sauce and topped with loads more cheese.
 I have a theory that states melted cheese makes most food at least 30% better, and this certainly proved to be the case!